proddata/proddata.github.io/README.md

 # proddata.github.io

-Simple Vue (Vite) site deployed to GitHub Pages via GitHub Actions.
+Simple Vue (Vite) site using Ant Design Vue, deployed to GitHub Pages via GitHub Actions.

+This repo is intended as a hub for small PoCs and demo pages; the home page links to each demo.

 ## Local dev